LukasL97/IDS-Steam/README.md

 There might be some visual differences depending on your OS.
 This screenshot was taken under Ubuntu 20.04.1 LTS.

+If you observe that the button colors do not change (except for the one button pressed), try running the app as follows:

+`python app.py -f`

+This forces a color change for each button.

 ### How to use the app

 Select a category from the drop down menu.
 Select tags by clicking the according buttons.